illinoistech-itm/jhajek/itmt-430/project-tutorials/debugging-your-application/Readme.md

 ### The 3Ps Troubleshooting Framework

 All my troubleshooting experience in Linux boils down to three things.
 I have named them the 3Ps.
-If you have an error message or cannot execute a command–run start with these three troubleshooting steps:
+If you have an error message or cannot execute a command, start with these three troubleshooting steps.

 * Path
   * If you get an error message telling you that file not found or path does not exist–double check your path.
 Is the absolute path correct?
 Is it a relative path problem?
 Are you on the wrong level of the tree?